joelb123/joelb123.github.io/README.md

 This page gives an overview of my code repositories, as well as some other places where I've contributed ideas and written code:

-- [azulejo](https://github.com/joelb/azulejo) combines guilt-by-profiling (genome synteny) and guilt-by-association (phylogeny) to create pangenomic collections of gene families.
+- [azulejo](https://github.com/joelb123/azulejo) combines guilt-by-profiling (genome synteny) and guilt-by-association (phylogeny) to create pangenomic collections of gene families.
 - [Sequedex](https://sequedex.lanl.gov) is award-winning software that uses scalable signature methods to classify short DNA sequences as to where they come from and what they do.
-The Sequedex open-source repository is [here](https://github.com/lanl/sequedex-core)
+Sequedex is mostly used in metagenomics and surveillance for emergent infectious diseases.
+The Sequedex open-source repository is [here](https://github.com/lanl/sequedex-core).
-- [Solve](https://solve.lanl.gov) is award-winning software that helps automate the problem of phasing X-ray crystal structures of proteins.
+- [SOLVE](https://solve.lanl.gov) is award-winning software that helps automate the problem of phasing X-ray crystal structures of proteins.
 It calculates a statistic that acts very much like autofocus on a camera.
+SOLVE is closed-source.